 The sight of guards posted outside Royal Palaces in and around London, dressed in their scarlet tunics and bearskin hats, is famous the world over, but do you know how to distinguish which of the Household Divisions five foot regiments of Foot Guards is providing The Queen's Guard at Buckingham Palace?

-There are five regiments of Foot Guards in the Household Division, the Grenadier Guards, the Coldstream Guards, the Scots Guards, the Irish Guards and the Welsh Guards, who normally provide the Queen's Guard at Buckingham Palace.
+The five Regiments of Foot Guards are the Grenadier Guards, the Coldstream Guards, the Scots Guards, the Irish Guards and the Welsh Guards.

-At first sight the scarlet uniforms and bearskin caps of the troops you see Changing the guard at Buckingham Place may appear the same.
-But, there subtle differences that let you distinguish the different Foot Guard Regiment.
+The scarlet uniforms and bearskin caps of the troops you see Changing the Guard at Buckingham Palace may appear the same at first glance, but there are subtle differences.

 Each Regiment of Foot Guards has a Regimental Band, who are part of the Army Corps of Music.